amzn/amazon-hub-support/in-store/us/index.md

 ## How the service works
 ### Driver Delivery
-A driver will arrive at your store to deliver parcels for Amazon customers who choose you as a pickup location.
-When the driver hands you the parcel, you need to scan each parcel label.
-Please scan delivered parcels as soon as possible.
-Your scan triggers the customer notification.
-The customer has 14 days to pickup the parcel.
+Customers will select your location for pick up at checkout then a driver will deliver those parcels to your location.
+It is important to scan each parcel in from the driver as soon as possible your scan triggers the customer notification.
+The customer will have 14 days to pick up the parcel.

-#### What do I do?
-Please test the following steps on the Amazon app below:
+#### What do I do once I receive a package?
+Please test the following steps listed below on the Amazon App:
 1. Select “Driver delivery” from the home screen and choose Amazon.
 1. Please scan parcels as soon as possible after delivery.
 Click on "Scan deliveries now".
 1. Scan all parcels by placing each parcel label in the scan frame.
 Test it by clicking on the scan frame below.
 You can check if the parcels are scanned if they have a blue checkbox.
 If you are done click once again on the scan frame.